Brewing wine is not as difficult as it seems! You won’t even need to use special tools when brewing.

 Step 1.
 Wash the tools thoroughly

-Wine is usually kept for a long time as it becomes tasteful over some time.
-As such, all the tools to be used shall be washed properly to prevent contamination.
-If it gets contaminated, it is not advisable to drink.
+Wine is usually kept for a long time as it becomes tasteful.
+All the tools to be used shall be washed properly to prevent contamination.
+If it gets contaminated, it is not advisable to drink it.

 Step 2.
 Pour out 1 cup of grape juice

-You might think it’s a waste but in reality, this process makes the wine more flavorful.
+You might think it’s a waste, but this process makes the wine more flavorful.
 This will make room for other ingredients that you’ll add later on.